 PAGE

 Standing Orders-

 Chapter.

+1. Introductory-

-1. Introductory- Interpretation .
-11
+Interpretation 11

+General Rules 12

+2 Speaker Chairman and Temperary

-2. Speaker, Chairman and Temporary Chairmen- у
+2. Speaker, Chairman and Temporary Chairmen-

-Election of Speaker Election of Chairman and Deputy .
-13
+Election of Speaker 13

-Chairman .
-18
+Election of Chairman and Deputy 18

+Appointment of Temporary Chairmen 18

-Absence of Speaker and Chairman. .
-19
+Absence of Speaker and Chairman 19

-3. Sittings, Adjournment, Strangers and Records- d
+3. Sittings, Adjournment, Strangers and Records-

-Quorum .
-20
+Quorum 20

-Adjournment Motions .
-21
+Adjournment Motions 21

-Strangers .
-22
+Strangers 22

+Records 23

 4. Attendance and Places of Members-

-Leave of Absence .
-23
+Leave of Absence 23

-Calls of the House Places in the House .
-24
+Calls of the House 24

+Places in the House 24

-5. Notices, Orders of the Day, Motions Questions and Resolutions- ,
+5. Notices, Orders of the Day, Motions,

+Questions and Resolutions-

-Notices of Motion and Orders of
+Notices of Motion and Orders of 25

-the Day .
-25
+the Day Motions and Questions 25

-.
-27

-Superseding Motions

-Resolutions .
+Comment of the Market of the second of the s 27 27

 29

+Resolutions 29

-6. Amendments .
-29
+6. Amendments 29

 7. Debate-

-Rules of Debate .
-30
+D-1 C D-1-4- 20

-Time Limits and Right of Reply . .
-33
+Time Limits and Pight of Panly 30

-Allocation of Time Orders . .
-34
+Time Limits and Right of Reply Allocation of Time Orders 34

-Maintenance of Order .
 36

-Questions on Notice and Question
+Questions on Notice and Questions 30

-without Notice .
 39

+without Notice 39